 Many of the problems these companies face can be avoided with more effective cash management discipline.
 Below are five steps business owners should use to survive a cash crunch.
 The earlier a company can adopt these, the better chance it has of successfully weathering the storm.
 In other words, these steps help ensure a cash crunch does not become a cash crisis.

-1. Control and manage cash:
+1. Control and Manage Cash

 - Ensure there is discipline around the number and types of ways cash can be spent by the business.
 Company leaders should limit the number of signatories on its accounts, reduce the number of employees with company credit cards, and be sure oversight exists for processing trade payables.
 In theory, they should channel all the company’s spending to a few trusted individuals.
 Nothing should go out the door that the CEO or CFO is not aware of.

-Second, it’s essential a company forecast its cash position weekly, including cash receipts and disbursements.
+- Forecast your cash position weekly, including cash receipts and disbursements.
 All too often, a prospective client in a cash crisis explains that the sudden crunch was unexpected.
 A cash crisis is always unexpected when the company does not forecast cash!
 If the company had forecasted cash, it would have had weeks to prepare and mitigate the crisis.

-Last, find hidden sources of cash.
+- Find hidden sources of cash.
 These might be stale legal retainers that have never been refunded, dormant cash accounts, unclaimed property, collection of tax credits, and so forth.
 Every business has hidden cash in some form, and it’s usually large enough to fund an entire payroll or two.

-2. Find expense savings:
+2. Find Expense Savings

 While this can be true in some cases, it’s important to recognize when cost cuts are necessary, and how to effectively make them.
 Business owners must be quick to respond when expense cuts are necessary.
 Any delay in making expense cuts will cause a cash crunch.
 When expense savings includes downsizing staff, it’s important the company seek qualified help to comply with local and federal employment laws.

-3. Collect from customers:
+3. Collect from Customers

 Cash is king during a cash crisis.
 Business leaders should accelerate efforts to collect cash, invoice customers as quickly as possible, offer more generous discounts for more timely payments and shorten payment terms altogether, and aggressively collect from past due customers.

 Keeping communication channels open with vendors is critical.
 Start early to let vendors know you will be paying them later than normal terms.
 It is critical to keep their trust to keep valuable products and services flowing.
 When things get really tight, it will be easier to negotiate with them if you have communicated along the way.

-5. Sell non-performing assets:
+5. Sell Non-Performing Assets

 Just like households, companies accumulate a tremendous amount of stuff over their lifecycles.
 It’s important for company leaders to take action with slow-moving inventory, non-productive capital assets, and dormant real estate.
 Companies should also evaluate non-performing divisions, locations, and product lines.
 The sale of non-performing assets can be a significant source of capital.

 Cash is the lifeblood of any business.
-Cash management is what keeps the blood flowing through the business.
+The cash management process is what keeps the blood flowing through the business.
 The five steps above are proven tools used by successful companies to manage, preserve, and collect cash.